ONE TANK TRIP: SEVIERVILLE, TENNESSEE

 The Rocky Top Wine Trail offers six sip-worthy stops with more than 70 unique pours—and all tours and tastings are free to enjoy.
 Start at any location to pick up the free passport, get a stamp at each location you visit, and receive a gift after visiting three locations plus another gift after completing the trail.
 Among the stops is the area’s newest winery, Hillside Winery, which offers sparkling and Italian-style wines made using Tennessee grapes and ranging from dry to sweet, white to red.
 The Apple Barn Winery offers sweet dessert wines.

-If spirits are more your style, head to one of the local distilleries such as the award-winning Thunder Road Distillery, which produces an assortment of corn whiskey, rum, rye, flavored moonshine, vodka and limited edition bourbon.
+If spirits are more your style, head to one of the local distilleries such as the award-winning Old Tennessee Distilling Co., which produces an assortment of corn whiskey, rum, rye, flavored moonshine, vodka and limited edition bourbon.

 Learn about the past at the Sevier County Heritage Museum.
 Ancient artifacts on display range from Eastern Woodland Native Americans to the first pioneer settlers and beyond.
 A special exhibit honors local veterans who served from the Civil War through the Korean War.

 Enjoy a self-guided walking tour of Historic Downtown Sevierville.
-Pick up a free brochure near the Dolly Parton statue at the Courthouse or at the Sevierville of Chamber of Commerce building located at 110 Gary Wade Boulevard.
-The tour features 20 of the city’s most important historic sites, from when the city was settled in the mid-1800s to today.
+Pick up a free brochure near the Dolly Parton statue at 125 Court Avenue or at the Sevierville of Chamber of Commerce building located at 110 Gary Wade Boulevard.
+The tour features 40 of the city’s most important historic sites, from when the city was settled in the late 1700s to today.
+While downtown, explore boutiques, galleries and restaurants while enjoying sculptures and colorful murals throughout the historic district.

 More Cost-Saving Tips…